AI Greenhouse Lessons Learned

 - Use canonical DB parameter names; ESP32 object IDs create duplicate active-plan rows.

 - Never set timer parameters to zero.
-Firmware minimums exist to avoid 5-second relay chatter.
+Firmware minimums exist to avoid relay chatter.

 - Do not push unconfirmed zone-specific VPD targets.
 Use firmware-confirmed global misting tunables instead.